Remod-org/NextGenPVE/README.md

     - `/pverule editruleset {RULESETNAME} zone delete` - Delete zone from a ruleset.
     - `/pverule editruleset {RULESETNAME} zone {zoneID}` - Set zone for ruleset.

-    - `/pvedrop {gui} - Resets database to plugin defaults, removing any custom rules and entities.
-Requires AllowDropDatabase config to be true.
-  - `/pveupdate` - Update new entity types (normally run automatically at wipe, but can be run any time).
-Any newly-detected entities will be added to the collection 'unknown'.

 The above commands can also be run from console or RCON (without /).